fnuVishakha/AIVideoSummarizer/README.md

 2. you will have to use the virtual venv environment.
 3. Open the project in VS Code or any preferred editor.
 4. Ensure all required dependencies are installed.
+5. you will have to create an assets folder and then add the video in the folder which you want to work on.
-5. Run the main file from the `src` folder.
+6. Run the main file from the `src` folder.
-6. The project will use the video available in the `assets` folder.
+7. The project will use the video available in the `assets` folder.

 ## Notes
 - The folder structure should be kept unchanged for proper execution.